midnightntwrk/midnight-architecture/proposals/0009-composable-contracts-syntax.md

 can access the ledger values declared in the same contract.
 Direct inter-contract ledger state access is useful and technically feasible, but it is not a critical feature.
 We therefore err on the side of caution and disallow it entirely.
 Future Compact versions could relax the above constraint by introducing access modifiers (e.g. `public`/`private`) for `ledger` declarations.

+### If a Circuit Does Not Exist for a Contract, the Runtime Must Fail With An Informative Error

+`Contract` parameters will be represented at runtime as the contract address for the contract being passed.
+If the runtime attempts to call a circuit that does not exist on a contract (is not present in the corresponding instance of `ContractState`), then the runtime must fail with an error indicating as much.

 ## Proving System Changes